 “I was thinking of switching away from a VoIP provider I have now but will not be doing so due to the dropped calls.” – Review from Capterra

-6. Grasshopper: The best alternative with multi-digit extensions
+6. Grasshopper: Best alternative with multi-digit extensions

 Pros